jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

    "replace" "bike"})

 (defn change-state
-  "Takes the current state along with a \"change\"-event and returns the new state."
+  "Takes the current state along with a \"changed\"-event and returns the new state."
   [state event]
   (-> state
       (dissoc (get event "replace"))